mricon/b4/docs/contributor/send.rst

 send: sending in your work
 ==========================
-B4 supports sending your series either via your own SMTP server, or via a web submission endpoint.
+B4 supports sending your series either via your own SMTP-compliant mail server, or via a web submission endpoint.

-Upsides of using your own SMTP server:
+Upsides of using your own mail server:

-* it is part of decentralized infrastructure not dependent on a single point of failure
+* it's part of decentralized infrastructure not dependent on a single point of failure
 * it adds domain-level attestation to your messages via DKIM signatures
-* it avoids the need to munge the From: headers in patches, which is required for email delivery that originates at a different domain
+* it avoids the need to rewrite the From: headers in patches, which is required for email delivery that originates at a different domain

-However, using your own SMTP server may not always be a valid option:
+However, using your own mail server may not always be a valid option:

-* your mail provider may not offer an SMTP compliant server for sending mail (e.g. if it only uses a webmail/exchange client)
+* your provider may not offer an SMTP-compliant endpoint for sending mail; for example it may only provide a webmail/exchange interface
-* there may be limits on the number of messages you can send through your SMTP server in a short period of time (which is normal for large patch series)
+* there may be limits on the number of messages you can send through your mail server in a short period of time, which makes it hard to send large patch series
-* your company SMTP server may modify the message bodies by adding huge legal disclaimers to all outgoing mail
+* your company mail server may modify the message bodies by adding huge legal disclaimers to all outgoing mail

 The web submission endpoint helps with such cases, plus offers several other upsides:

-* the messages are written to a public-inbox feed, which is then immediately available for others to follow and query
+* the endpoint writes all messages to a public-inbox feed and makes them immediately available for others to follow and query
 * all patches are end-to-end attested with the developer signature
-* messages are less likely to get lost or delayed
+* messages are less likely to get lost or delayed by mail relays

 .. note::

-   Even if you opt to use the web submission endpoint, you still need a valid email account for participating in decentralized development -- you will need it to take part in discussions and for sending and receiving code review feedback.
+   Even if you opt to use the web submission endpoint, you still need a valid email account for participating in decentralized development -- it's required for taking part in discussions and for sending and receiving code review feedback.

 .. _web_endpoint:

 Authenticating with the web submission endpoint
 -----------------------------------------------
-Before you start, you will need to configure your attestation mechanism.
+Before you start, you need to configure your attestation mechanism.
 If you already have a PGP key configured for use with git, you can just use that and skip the next section.
 If you don't already have a PGP key, you can create a separate ed25519 key just for web submission purposes.

 Creating a new ed25519 key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. note::

-   Creating a new ed25519 key is not required if you already have a PGP
+   Creating a new ed25519 key isn't required if you already have a PGP
    key configured with git using the ``user.signingKey`` git-config
    setting.